He Likes You But Doesn’t Want a Relationship? Here’s Why!

 End of the Line

-Remember, it’s not about you personally.
+It’s not about you personally.
 People are complicated!

 Focus on self-care, staying open-minded, and communicating your wants clearly.
 The right person will show up with time.